Fancyflame/irisia-gui/README.md

 Irisia is heavily depend on following crates:

-- [winit](https://crates.io/crates/winit): A window launcher, which is widely used in Rust.
+- [winit](https://crates.io/crates/winit): A window launcher, be widely used in Rust.
 - [skia-safe](https://crates.io/crates/skia-safe): Bindings to [Skia](https://skia.org/).
 Skia is a graphics library developed by Google, used by lots of project, most famously Chrome and Android.
-- [tokio](https://crates.io/crates/tokio): A asynchronous library with runtime and useful utils, which is high-speed and reliable.
+- [tokio](https://crates.io/crates/tokio): A asynchronous library with runtime and useful utils, high-speed and reliable.

+**Irisia GUI is under development now, not ready for production yet.**

 ## 📕 Irisia Book